Ruckus000/carroChatbotTraining/docs/API_README.md

 ## Important Notes

-1. **Use the start_api.sh script** - Always use the provided script to start the server for proper logging and setup
+1. **Use the scripts/start_api.sh script** - Always use the provided script to start the server for proper logging and setup
 2. **Set X-Platform header** - Always include 'X-Platform: React Native' header in all API requests for proper logging
 3. **Conversation State** - The dialog endpoint maintains state between turns when you provide the same conversation_id
 4. **Dialog Flow** - The system will guide users through required information for different flows (towing, roadside assistance, etc.)